ABilato/titanic-survival-exploration/README.md

 # titanic-survival-exploration
 From Machine Learning Nanodegree - Udacity

-First project of the online course from Udacity
+Introductory project of the online course from Udacity